- My diary: I’m afraid I’ll never lose weight

 I’m afraid I’ll never lose weight Solution #3:

-“I just can’t seem to get any momentum going… I have ashamedly been jumping from plan to plan but can’t seem to sustain anything… Every time I find a new book I hope that this is going to be the one that finally helps me to lose weight…”
+“I just can’t seem to get any momentum going… For years I’ve been jumping from plan to plan.
+But can’t seem to sustain anything… Every time I find a new book I hope that this is going to be the one that finally helps me to lose weight…”

 What helped me:

 Whether it’s knitting or weight loss, if you start a new pattern or method each day you’ll never get results.

 You have to stick to something for it to work.